 If it's all about 'location,location,location', then the tiny mountain village of Thasang has it.
 Outlandishly located beneath Dhaulagiri, its eagles nest position high above the Kali Gandaki Valley with views of the Nilgiris and Annapurna too must make this one of the most incredible places you've possibly never heard of.

-Talk about remote.
+The "Forbidden Kingdom" and a truly special part of Nepal, but talk about remote.
 The region of Mustang lies behind the Himalayas on the Tibetan plateau.
-Nowadays this region is more accessible than ever thanks to the 18 minute flight from Pokhara and jeep roads meaning Muktinath, Kagbeni and even Lo Mantang are within reach.
+Nowadays this region is more accessible than ever thanks to jeep roads meaning even fabled Lo Mantang is within reach.

 About 30km from Kathmandu, but a world apart, the ancient traditional Newari town of Panauti with its ornate temples dates back to the 14th Century.
 Nearby Namobuddha is one of the most sacred buddhist pilgrimage sites in Nepal and is home to the Namobuddha Stupa and the Tashi Yangtse Monastery.